OSSELINAlexandre/Linux_com_primitives/README.md

 It exists two categories of primitives in order to establish a communication between two isolated processes :

-	-Either by the file management system (with the pipes or sockets).
+	=> Either by the file management system (with the pipes or sockets).
-	-Or by the IPC tools provided by the OS (semaphore, message queue or with shared segment).
+	=> Or by the IPC tools provided by the OS (semaphore, message queue or with shared segment).

 Sockets are used for inter machine communication whereas the other tools are used for a same machine.